kubeflow/website/content/en/docs/started/architecture.md

 To learn more, read the following guides to the Kubeflow components:

-* Kubeflow includes services for spawning and managing [Jupyter notebooks](/docs/components/notebooks/).
-Use notebooks for interactive data science and experimenting with ML workflows.
+* Kubeflow includes services for spawning and managing [Workbenches](/docs/components/notebooks/).
+Use workbenches for interactive data science and experimenting with ML workflows.

 * [Kubeflow Pipelines](/docs/components/pipelines/) is a platform for